josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌀_semantic_drift_safeguarding_language.md

 ---

 ## 🏮 Footer
-*Semantic Drift of Safeguarding Language* is a living node of the Polaris Protocol.
+*🌀 Semantic Drift of Safeguarding Language* is a living node of the Polaris Protocol.
 It explains how safeguarding terms expand beyond their original intent, gradually absorbing normal behaviour into risk frameworks — enabling structural harm even without malicious actors.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-16_
+_Last updated: 2025-11-22_